-The two main areas of compensation afforded to injured workers in North Carolina are medical compensation, and wage loss compensation.
+The two main areas of compensation afforded to injured workers in North Carolina are medical compensation and wage loss compensation.

 Another term for wage loss compensation, or compensation for the time you miss from work, is called indemnity compensation.

 In return, they are required to pay for all reasonably necessary medical care, so long as it is intended to offer relief, shorten the period of disability, or cure the disease or condition caused by the accident.

-While this system can give workers access to care they might not otherwise have, it is not always the best.
+While this system can give workers access to the care they might not otherwise have, it is not always the best.

-When is a good time to settle your workers’ compensation medical claim?
-Only when you are relatively certain as to the full extent of your injury, and have a good idea of what kind of future medical care you will require, and for how long you will need it.
+Only when you are relatively certain as to the full extent of your injury and have a good idea of what kind of future medical care you will require, and for how long you will need it.

 Pay close attention to your doctor’s treatment recommendations and their prognosis for your condition.

-In many cases, a work injury not only creates a need for medical care, but also causes financial loss in the form of time out of work and lost wages.
+In many cases, a work injury not only creates a need for medical care but also causes financial loss in the form of time out of work and lost wages.

-Workers’ compensation covers your financial losses by replacing the wages you could not earn during your recovery, and compensating you for any permanent impairment caused by your accident.
+Workers’ compensation covers your financial losses by replacing the wages you could not earn during your recovery and compensating you for any permanent impairment caused by your accident.

 An experienced workers’ compensation attorney can help make sure your AWW is calculated fairly so that you receive the maximum amount of compensation you are entitled to.

 Temporary Total Disability Compensation

-If your work injury takes you completely out of work for more than seven days, you may be eligible to receive temporary total disability (TTD) benefits to replace part of your lost wages.
+In that case, you may be eligible to receive temporary total disability (TTD) benefits to replace part of your lost wages.